min2ha/ukwa-site/content/target/42052/index.en.md

   "subject": "EU Referendum"
 }

-# EU referendum Question Time being held by Leek and District Churches Together on Wednesday, June 8.

 A Question Time-style event is being held at a Leek church ahead of the EU Referendum.